A. J. M. Nasir Uddin: Assault

-Arbitrary Authority
+Arbitrary authority

 Following A.B.M.
 Mohiuddin Chowdhury's death in 2017, A.J.M.
 Nasir Uddin reportedly gained sole control of the Chittagong Awami League, establishing his own faction and intensifying internal conflicts within the organization.
-On 28 October 2019, he forced Hasina Mohiuddin, the wife of the former Mayor of Chittagong ABM Mohiuddin Chowdhury, off the stage at a program of Awami League.
-On June 20 of this year, Nasir engaged in a heated confrontation with Rezaul Karim, the immediate past mayor and joint secretary of the Awami League, during the party council.
+On 28 October 2019, he forced Hasina Mohiuddin, the wife of the former mayor of Chittagong, ABM Mohiuddin Chowdhury, off the stage at a program of the Awami League.
+On 20 June 2024, Nasir engaged in a heated confrontation with Rezaul Karim, the immediate past mayor and joint secretary of the Awami League, during the party council.
 Rezaul Karim accused Nasir of unilaterally forming ward, thana, and unit committees, claiming that he did not select leaders based on their dedication to the party.

 Nasir has also served as general secretary of the Chattogram District Sports Association (CDSA) for over a decade, first winning the role in 2011 by defeating then-general secretary Hafizur Rahman and later being re-elected uncontested for three additional terms, as no one challenged him to avoid conflict.
 Furthermore, he faces allegations of forgery in his pursuit of a position within the Chattogram Cooperative Housing Society, where he held the presidency for three consecutive terms before his elder brother, Saifuddin, succeeded him.
 During his tenure at this association, which comprises approximately 4,500 members, he has been accused of facilitating various advantages, including land transactions and admission trade at the Ankur Society School.

 Involvement in the Student–People's uprising

 During the Student–People's uprising, Uddin's armed associates allegedly played a prominent role.
-On July 16 in Muradpur and on August 4 in the Chandgaon area, associates Mohammad Firoz and Esrarul Haque were reported to have fired on protesters, and images of Firoz with a firearm were circulated in the media.
+On 16 July in Muradpur and on 4 August in the Chandgaon area, associates Mohammad Firoz and Esrarul Haque were reported to have fired on protesters, and images of Firoz with a firearm were circulated in the media.
 These incidents led to both being named in at least five related cases.
-Firoz, previously identified as a Chhatra Shibir operative and arrested twice with firearms, began aligning himself with the Jubo League by 2014-15, displaying billboards with Uddin and former Chhatra League leader Didarul Alam.
+Firoz, previously identified as a Chhatra Shibir operative and arrested twice with firearms, began aligning himself with the Jubo League by 2014–15, displaying billboards with Uddin and former Chhatra League leader Didarul Alam.
 His ties to Uddin's faction remain strong.
 Councillor Esrarul Haque, similarly close to Uddin, is also alleged to have led a youth gang in the Chandgaon area and remains listed by police as a suspected gang leader.